Beyond Memorization: Distinguishing Between Pattern-Based and Epistemic Reasoning in LLMs Using Epistemic Puzzles: Experiments

 \subsection{Results}

-We evaluate 1,320 puzzles for each of Rungs I and II, and 374 puzzles for Rung III (due to the technical complexity of generating solvable observation matrices), by uniformly sampling different puzzle parameters (number of agents, their status, the bound in the public announcement).
-Since some models fail to outperform the majority vote on Rung I and mostly reuse the same response (e.g., Olmo 3-7B-Instruct answers "No" in 96.7\% of instances), we exclude them from the main analysis.
-As illustrated in Figure~\ref{fig:prompt_template}, We use a shared prompt template across all rungs.\footnote{See Appendix~\ref{app:prompt_structure} for prompt examples and full results.} Several observations can be drawn from our results.
+Since some models fail to outperform the majority vote on the \textit{Muddy Children} puzzle under symmetric inference and mostly reuse the same response (e.g., Olmo 3-7B-Instruct answers "No" in 99\% of instances), we exclude them from the main analysis, keeping only Claude opus-4.6 for comparison.\footnote{See Appendix~\ref{sec:taskDef} for evaluated models and full results.} Several observations can be drawn from our results.

-\paragraph{Models seem to rely on reductive reasoning when solving epistemic problems.} Figure~\ref{fig:success_rates} shows that, unlike earlier findings~\cite{jiang2024}, some LLMs can solve the problem under substantial surface changes in rung II.
-Still, accuracy significantly declines for all models as we move up the ladder.
-Since the rungs preserve the underlying epistemic logic while stripping away familiar cues, this suggests that early success depends partly on reductive rather than epistemic reasoning.

-\paragraph{Manual Analysis of CoT suggests reductive rather than epistemic reasoning.} To better understand Gemini 2.5 Pro’s reasoning,\footnote{We choose to focus on Gemini has it provides easy access to its chain-of-thought.} we manually analyze 100 chain-of-thought (CoT) samples from each rung, and mark them as either reductive or epistemic.
-Table~\ref{tab:cot_analysis} shows strong performance in Rungs I and II is correlated with reductive reasoning: the model often explicitly identifies the task as a variant of a classic puzzle, even when its surface form differs substantially.
-In Rung III, however, reductive language largely disappears and is replaced by formal epistemic terminology, including references to Kripke models~\cite{Kripke1963-KRISCO} and the elimination of possible worlds, yet overall accuracy drops sharply.
-This suggests that while the model can solve DEL-style tasks by reduction, it struggles when success depends on epistemic reasoning.